Lecture – Challenges to Evidence-Based Practice in Indigenous Community Mental Health

 Available with English captions.

-Joseph P. Gone, PhD, Harvard University – Visiting Scholar Series
+Presented by Joseph P. Gone, PhD, Harvard University – Visiting Scholar Series

 Native American communities exhibit alarming disparities in mental health.
 Reports show epidemic levels of distress among American Indians, Alaskan Natives, and Indigenous people.
 Members of these communities also experience a high prevalence of trauma, substance addiction, and suicide.

 The mental health needs of these communities are largely unmet.
 Low funding for community mental health is a major reason for the lack of needed services.
 But cultural and historical factors also play important roles.

 - Native American dissatisfaction with conventional mental health treatments and services

 - Native American commitments to traditional cultural practices and activities